DiogoGravanita/Highschool-Student-Performance-Data-Analysis/README.md

 <br/><br/>

-### Academic Performance based on Parents' education (excluding none as it does not have enough data to reach a conclusion)
+### Academic Performance based on Parents' education (excluding none as it does not have enough data)

 ```sql
 Select mother_education, ROUND(AVG(CAST(final_grade as float)),3) as Average_grade